kasim666/MoltiniOSTutorial/Tutorial/index.md

 ```
 pod install
 ```
-Setting up workspace is something every iOS developer will eventually get used to.
+Setting up a workspace is something every iOS developer will eventually get used to.
 Memorising these commands will save you a lot of time in the future.

 ##Create the Login Screen
-Double click on the file called  `iStore.xcworkspace` from the project directory will bring up Xcode.
+Double-click on the file called  `iStore.xcworkspace` from the project directory to bring up Xcode.
 It's time for some fun coding with the new version of Apple's iOS development language, Swift 3.

 You should have a project structure similar to mine:
 ![screenshot-10](./Screenshots/screenshot-10.png)